L. G. Galloway

-Lewis G. Galloway was an American politician.
+Colonel Lewis G. Galloway (1808 or 1809 - January 1869) was an American politician.
 He was the 7th Secretary of State of Mississippi, serving from 1841 to 1843.

 Biography

-Lewis G. Galloway was from Holmes County, Mississippi.
+Lewis (or Louis) G. Galloway was born in Warren County, Mississippi, but later lived in Holmes County, Mississippi.
 He was a member of the Whig Party.
+He attended the Whig Party Convention of Mississippi in January 1839.
+Galloway ran for Secretary of State of Mississippi in November 1841 against Thomas B. Woodward and D. O. Williams.
 He became the Secretary of State of Mississippi in November 1841.
+At the Whig Party Convention on June 12, 1843, Galloway was nominated for re-election.
 His tenure as Secretary of State of Mississippi ended in November 1843.
 He was succeeded by Wilson Hemingway.

+Galloway died of dysentery in Memphis, Tennessee, aged 60 in January 1869.
+His funeral was held on January 26, 1869.

+Personal life

+Galloway married Martha Dickinson, the daughter of lawyer David Dickinson, in Murfreesboro, Tennessee, on September 10, 1846.
+Through Martha's sister, Galloway was a brother-in-law of John Bell.
+Martha died before 1851.
+She was survived by two of her and Lewis's children; Lewis G. Galloway Jr. and David D. Galloway.